Clement Clem Johnson Jennings 1770 – 1837

 1865 Wilson County Court Clerks Settlement Book, Page TBD

-TBD = To Be Determined Some microfilm or scanned images did not properly capture margins with page numbers.
+TBD = To Be Determined : Because some microfilm or scanned images did not properly capture margins with page numbers.

 ___________________________________________________________________